 Logistics of Applying for UK Residency

-If you, like me, don’t have a printer at home, you’ll need to pay to print out all the application pages plus make copies of everything for safekeeping.
+If you, like me, don’t have a printer at home, you’ll need to pay to print out all the application pages.
+Plus you’ll pay to make copies of everything for safekeeping.

-I used my local library and made friends with the lovely librarians there.
+My local library proved to be a lifesaver and I made friends with the lovely librarians there.
 I was there a lot.

 They then had the pleasure of seeing me on a regular basis as I mailed out thank you notes to multiple countries.

 When you receive your letter telling you to complete your biometrics, you can head to a post office branch that offers this specific service.

 Mine did not, so I had to take the 40-minute bus into Edinburgh.
 There, I paid for my photo and fingerprints to be taken and submitted to the Home Office.

 I was overly optimistic that doing my biometrics meant I was nearly done and should have my passport in the mail soon.